BlueBrain/nexus/src/main/paradox/docs/api/1.1/operating-on-resources.md

 - `{from}`: Number - the parameter that describes the offset for the current query; defaults to `0`
 - `{size}`: Number - the parameter that limits the number of results; defaults to `20`
 - `{deprecated}`: Boolean - can be used to filter the resulting resources based on their deprecation status
+- `{rev}`: Number - can be used to filter the resulting resources based on their revision value
+- `{type}`: Iri - can be used to filter the resulting resources based on their `@type` value.
+This parameter can appear multiple times, filtering further the `@type` value.
+- `{createdBy}`: Iri - can be used to filter the resulting resources based on their creator
+- `{updatedBy}`: Iri - can be used to filter the resulting resources based on the person which performed the last update

+- **Note**: Some endpoints might not support some of the above query parameters.
+Please check the specific section of the documentation related tot he endpoint you want to consume for more details.

 ### List response format